GianMarcoOddo/rmpy/rmpy/README.md

 - yf_conflevel_npVaR_single(ticker, position, start_date, end_date, freq="daily", alpha= 0.01,confidence_level = 0.95, display=True)

 This function yf_conflevel_npVaR_single calculates the quantile non-parametric Value at Risk (VaR) for a SINGLE asset using Yahoo Finance data.
 It first downloads historical price data from Yahoo Finance, calculates the returns of the asset, and then calculates the VaR at its confidence level (lower and upper bound).

+Non-parametric VaR is a risk management technique used to estimate the potential losses in an asset, based on empirical data rather than any assumptions about the underlying distribution of the returns.

 #### Args: